jongreene/acorns/README.md

-# acorns
+# ACoRNS: Autonomous Collaborative Rover Navigation System
-ACORNS is a project that allows an autonomous vehicle to traverse unknown terrain using a fully automated aerial LIDAR system.
+ACORNS is a system which controls the autonomous navigation of unmapped, rough terrains, using a custom designed grid-based, overhead LIDAR mapping system and a semi-autonomous rover.